 There is no better place to enjoy a glorious summer on the Maine coast than here on Grindstone Neck.

 The Grindstone Association offers superb recreational facilities rivaling those of the best private clubs.
 These facilities include the nine-hole Grindstone Neck Golf Course, a swimming pool with convenient bath houses, and four tennis courts, two with a Har-Tru (clay) surface and two with Novacrylic (hard) surface similar to that of the U.S. Open.
 The hard courts were stunningly resurfaced in 2017 with the international standard blue-on-green color scheme.
 One of those courts was enhanced by the addition of lines for two courts for Pickleball – now the fastest growing sport in the country.
-The Association also owns and maintains a children’s playground and the walking trails that encircle Grindstone Neck.
+The Association also owns and maintains a playground for children and offers unlimited access to miles of public walking trails throughout Grindstone Neck.

 The easternmost part of Acadia National Park is located just to the east across Winter Harbor, on the southernmost tip of the Schoodic Penninsula.
 Park passes may be purchased at the new Schoodic Woods Campground office just outside the park entrance.
 Bustling Bar Harbor is a 40-minute ferry ride to the west, across Frenchman Bay -- just 20 minutes in a fast runabout.